 Conclusion:

-The consequences can extend to mental and physical health, leading to fatigue, difficulty setting boundaries, and various physical symptoms.
+The consequences can extend to mental and physical issues, such as fatigue, difficulty setting boundaries, or muscle tension, etc.

-It’s essential to recognize that overthinking is not a personal failure but a shared struggle.
+“It is essential to understand that overthinking is not a personal failure but a shared struggle.“

 Frequently Asked Questions (FAQs):